Pixel-Pile/SteamScreenshotOpener/Readme.md

 bandwidth usage in extreme cases.
 (Although probably more around 10 times on average.)

-Unfortunately, using `packages` has 2 major drawbacks.

-1. It can result in wrong names rarely.
-   This occurs if an app's first purchase option is not `Buy <app name>`.
-   An example for this is GTAV, whose name will be resolved as `Shark Cash Cards`.
-   To fix such issues, see [Troubleshooting](#Troubleshooting).
-2. It does not work for free apps.
-In such cases, a second request using `filters=basic` is done.
+Unfortunately, using `packages` does not work for free apps, which are resolved by starting a second request, using `filters=basic`.

 ## Troubleshooting